Skip to Content

 AAC Consultation

 Consultation provides practitioners with post-training support and guidance.
-This allows practitioners the opportunity to enhance and hone their AAC, AAC-PT, and AASC skills in their own clinical settings.
+This allows practitioners the opportunity to enhance and hone their AAC skills in their own clinical settings.
 AAC consultation will be provided in a HIPAA-compliant online format.
 The 10 consultation hours will include case consultation, AAC skills assessment, ethical decision-making discussions, and treatment planning.

 Prerequisite: Practicum in AAC